Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Preliminaries, main results, and relation to stability

 \section{Preliminaries, main results, and relation to stability}

 In this section we set the stage for establishing the existence of noise-driven bifurcations of \eqref{eqn:2} and \eqref{eq:4PDE}.
-We follow up by stating the main results for \eqref{eqn:2} in Main Theorem \ref{thm:mainmain}.
-It is also discussed how these results are linked to the stability conditions of \cite{CGPS20} and \cite{CHS}.
+First, we provide details concerning the spaces we will work in, before stating the main result for \eqref{eqn:2} in Main Theorem \ref{thm:mainmain}.
+We also discuss how these results are linked to the stability conditions for the Mckean-Vlasov equation in \cite{CGPS20} and the grid cell model in \cite{CHS}.